 The Archaeology Skills Passport will act as a record of practical training during your early career development; as an undergraduate or as a volunteer.

-this is to keep your costs down
+this is to keep costs down for postage.

 Although the Passport lays out many of the key skills, it is not intended to be exhaustive.